 - National average annual car insurance cost: $1,311

-- Information about other licensed drivers in your household
+- Details about the other licensed drivers in your household

 - Whether you own or rent your home

-- The amount of liability insurance you are purchasing
+- The amount of liability coverage you are purchasing

 - The coverage options you are including in your policy

 In most cases, you can earn rate reductions if you bundle your car insurance with other policies like home insurance or renters insurance.
 Comparison shopping enables you to purchase the coverage you need at the most affordable price.